Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Introduction

 \begin{introconj} The graphical basis $\Bweb{\Sigma}$ contains all the cluster monomials. \end{introconj} Indeed, it is one of the central problems in cluster algebra to find a \lq\lq canonical'' basis which contains all the cluster monomials.
-See \cite{Qin} for a review.
+See \cite{Qin} for a recent review on bases of quantum cluster algebras.

+The classical counterpart of \cref{introconj:basis} and the correspondence between the quantum clusters and web clusters have conjectured in \cite[Section 9]{FP16}, where they gave a series of more detailed statements.
+They also conjecture that the cluster monomials in the disk case are exactly those give rise to ``forest diagrams'' after the \emph{arborization algorithm} \cite[Conjecture 10.6]{FP16}.
+We remark that the quantum setting may contain an extra difficulty on elevations, and thus our conjectures do not follow immediately from the classical ones: a tip of such a difficulty appears in the proof of \cref{introthm:comparison} (see \cref{rem:classical-proof}), and in the elevation-preserving condition for \cref{introthm:positivity}.

-A natural strategy to prove \cref{introconj:comparison} is to generalize the step (4) in the Muller's strategy by showing the \emph{local acyclicity} (\cite{Muller_acyclic}) of the cluster algebra $\CA_{\sfs(\mathfrak{sl}_3,\Sigma)}$.
+A natural strategy to prove \cref{introconj:comparison} is to generalize Step~4 in the Muller's strategy by showing the \emph{local acyclicity} (\cite{Muller_acyclic}) of the cluster algebra $\CA_{\mathfrak{sl}_3,\Sigma}$.
 In the $\mathfrak{sl}_2$-case, the local acyclicity has been proved by solving the \emph{Banff algorithm}, which we do not know whether also solvable for the $\mathfrak{sl}_3$-case.
 As a slight variant of the Banff algorithm, we formulate the following: